Klaus Gysi: Resistance against the Nazis

+Career

 After the war, Gysi joined the SED.
 From 1945 to 1948, he was the editor-in-chief of the monthly Aufbau: Kulturpolitische Monatsschrift.
 From 1945 to 1977, he was a member of the presidium council, the federal secretary and lastly, a member of the presidium of the Cultural Association of the GDR.
 From 1949 to 1954, he was a representative in the GDR's parliament, the People's Chamber.
 From 1952 to 1957, he worked at the publishing house Verlag Volk und Wissen, afterward succeeding Walter Janka as head of Aufbau-Verlag, working there until 1966.

 In 1963, Gysi became a member of the West Commission of the Politburo of the SED's Central Committee.
 From January 1966 to 1973, he was the Minister for Culture, a member of the Council of Ministers of East Germany and the Culture Commission of the Central Committee's Politburo.
 From 1967 to March 1990, he again served as a representative in the People's Chamber.